 Are you interested in learning more about how someone joins the Catholic Church?
 You may be a member of another Christian denomination, another faith tradition, or are seeking a faith tradition for the first time.
 Maybe you are an adult who was baptized Catholic, but never completed your sacramental initiation in Confirmation and Eucharist.
 Or, you may be family or friend to someone described above.

-The Rite speaks of conversion as a “spiritual journey.”
+The Order speaks of conversion as a “spiritual journey.”
 Centered on fostering a deep relationship with Jesus and the Church, this journey takes place through distinct stages over a period of time suitable to bring about a thorough catechesis, significant experience of the parish community, and commitment to the liturgical and moral life of the Catholic faithful.

 Children are prepared for initiation through our regular Lifelong Faith Formation process with additional formation with a catechist and sponsor family.